 Highly focused mediated negotiations designed to yield binding agreements in a single session in complex commercial litigation.

-We have pioneered and refined over the course of three decades a unique process for resolving even the most complex commercial disputes in a single session of mediated negotiations.
+We have pioneered and refined over the course of four decades a unique process for resolving even the most complex commercial disputes in a single session of mediated negotiations.
 Whether on the verge of litigation or years down the litigation path, and regardless of the magnitude of the gulf between settlement positions, we routinely reach closure in one day- provided only that decision makers participate personally in the process.

 Reaching closure in time-driven business negotiations.